I've been a freelance writer for over 20 years. I enjoy writing about anything from non-fiction self-help to fiction thrillers and mysteries

 As a content mill, Textbroker is one of the better ones.
 They always have a large selection of writing assignments.
 You can cancel a project when you want to, without receiving any type of penalty.

-I admit that I did not put much effort into the writing sample, like I should have.
-So, I started out with a 3 star-rating which pays writers approximately $.01 per word.
+I admit that I did not put much effort into the writing sample, as I should have.
+So, I started out with a 3-star rating that pays writers approximately $.01 per word.

-Bottom Line - I like Textbroker.
+Bottom Line: I like Textbroker.
 They always have a lot of jobs and a large list of topics to choose from.
-After submitting a few articles, I was bumped up to 4 star-rating which earns more money.
+After submitting a few articles, I was bumped up to a 4-star rating which earns more money.
 Payment from Textbroker has always been on time with no issues.
-At a 4-star level, a 700 word article will net you around $9.
+At a 4-star level, a 700-word article will net you around $9.

-Another site that uses a rating system, I was very disappointed with a 2 star-rating.
+Crowd Content is another site that uses a rating system, I was very disappointed with a 2-star rating.
 Again, I admit that I didn't put enough time and effort into my writing sample.

 In the beginning, there was always work to take.
 However, Crowd Content only gives you 30 minutes to decide that you don't want the article.
-If you cancel the article after the 30 minute deadline, they will penalize you by giving you a strike, (3 strikes you're out).
+If you cancel the article after the 30-minute deadline, they will penalize you by giving you a strike, (three strikes you're out).
 And that one strike cost me an entire star-rating.
-They quickly dropped me to a 1 star and the odds of finding and being able to claim a 1-star article are high.
-Pay is slightly higher than Text broker a little over once cent per word, depending on the client.
-At a 1 star level, a 600-word article will net you approximately $7.
+They quickly dropped me to a 1-star and the odds of finding and being able to claim a 1-star article are high.
+Pay is slightly higher than Textbroker a little over once cent per word, depending on the client.
+At a 1-star level, a 600-word article will net you approximately $7.

 Also a rating system.
 Writers are given statuses of Standard, Premium, Elite, or Elite Plus.
 Most everyone seems to start out as a Standard writer and it takes a long time and a lot of writing to move up.

-The Elite and Premium jobs pay more and you can work your way up by receiving 30 - 40 high ratings.
+The Elite and Premium jobs pay more and you can work your way up by receiving 30 to 40 high ratings.
 You can also move up by purchasing the Elite package for $147, at which time you will be able to claim jobs in the higher-paying elite categories.
-It could be well-worth the investment, however, because I refuse to pay money to make money, I will rise slowly.
+It could be well worth the investment, however, because I refuse to pay money to make money, I will rise slowly.

 Pay is approx. one cent per word.
 These jobs are taken fast, so if you're not quick on the button you will miss out.
 They don't have a lot of jobs at any one time and the pay is very low.
 You will need to earn $10 before you're eligible for a payout.

-Standard – This is where everyone starts out and pay is approximately .006 cents per word - a 1000-word article will net you $6.08.
+This is where everyone starts out and pay is approximately .006 cents per word—a 1000-word article will net you $6.08.
 The downfall is that you are lucky to have any articles available at this level and by the time you review the article requirements and click the “I want to write this” button the assignment has already been taken.

-Premium - To become a Premium writer you must have a 4.1 star rating and at least 25 ratings.
+To become a Premium writer you must have a 4.1-star rating and at least 25 ratings.
 Payout is approximately .008 cents per word.
 A 1000-word article will net you $8.51.
-Premium writer members, however will enjoy approximately 6 pages of available assignments at any given time.
+Premium writer members, however will enjoy approximately six pages of available assignments at any given time.

-Elite Plus – To become an Elite Plus member you must have a rating of at least 4.85 stars and at least 40 ratings.
+To become an Elite Plus member you must have a rating of at least 4.85 stars and at least 40 ratings.
 This status will only give you a handful of available assignments, but the pay is much higher.
-A 500-word article will net you $32.40 – not bad at all.
-If you're lucky you can claim an assignment of 3000 words that will pay you $157.95 and even a 1000-word article @ $28.50 is decent.
+A 500-word article will net you $32.40—not bad at all.
+If you're lucky you can claim an assignment of 3000 words that will pay you $157.95 and even a 1000-word article at $28.50 is decent.

 Do Not Put All Your Eggs in One Basket